lincheney/ffcli/README.md

 * `id`: (optional) an id for this request

 If provided, the `id` is also set in the response.
+If multiple requests are sent, the `id` can be used to correlate responses to requests if they arrive out of order.

 Here is an example to list browser windows using `socat`:
 ```bash